Past Speakers and Subjects

 James Landale, BBC Diplomatic Correspondent gave the first lecture on the geopolitical issues around Brexit.
 Dr Matthew Dryden, the Director of Infections at Hampshire Hospitals NHS Foundation Trust and Public Health England Rare and Imported Pathogens laboratory at Porton Down spoke on the challenges and threats associated with antibiotic resistance and plague such as Ebola.

 The first speakers was Juliet Lyon, former Director of the Prison Reform Trust and current Chair of the Commission of Enquiry on Death in Custody who questioned whether British prisons are a reflection civilisation, whether they are fit for purpose and how they could be improved.
-David Lough, an expert in the field of personal finance management and the author of “No More Cigars”, gave an entertaining and highly unusual and revealing review of Churchill’s finances.
+David Lough, an expert in the field of personal finance management and the author of “No More Champagne”, gave an entertaining and highly unusual and revealing review of Churchill’s finances.